silshack/fall2013/_posts/2013-08-26-Forking-vs-Cloning-on-GitHub.md

 which makes it easier to pull back into the original repository/webpage code after you make edits to the code.

 This is different from making **branches** in a workflow.
 Branches are changes you make within a repository, so in my understanding a branch is similar to an entry in a workflow log.
-So, Branch 1 is one change/set of changes you've within a repository, Branch 2 is yet another change you've made, etc.
+For example, Branch 1 is one change/set of changes you've within a repository, Branch 2 is yet another change you've made, etc. You then create a pull request to have *your* repository merged with the *original* repository, which would apply the changes you made to the original.
 <br></br>
 ##My Original Question##
 My main reason for asking why it was called